Business Activity in US Service Sector Expands for 3rd Straight Month

 “The inflation signals from the survey point to reviving price pressures, principally linked to stubbornly elevated wage growth, which could temper the Fed’s enthusiasm for further aggressive rate cutting,” Williamson stated in the report.

 “It therefore remains to be seen how the presidential election will affect growth, and the extent to which lower interest rates might help revive struggling sectors such as industrial goods and services.
-Clearly there are both upside and downside risks to growth,” he added.
+Clearly there are both upside and downside risks to growth,” he said.

 Fed Policy